davidhozic/discord-advertisement-framework/docs/source/guide/core/shilldefine.rst

 Three kinds of messages exist.
 Additional to :class:`daf.message.TextMESSAGE` and :class:`daf.message.VoiceMESSAGE`, is the :class:`daf.message.DirectMESSAGE` message type.
 This message type is used together with :class:`daf.guild.USER` for sending messages into DMs.
-The only way it differs from the two channel message types, is that it doesn't have a ``channels`` parameter.
+Unlike the previously mentioned message types, :class:`~daf.message.DirectMESSAGE` does not have the ``channels`` parameter.

 Now let's describe some parameters.
 The most important parameters inside :class:`daf.message.TextMESSAGE` are: